meejah/txtorcon/docs/guide.rst

 Fundamentally, "authenticated" services are different from non-authenticated services because they have a list of clients.
-Therefore, there are two different endpoint types:

- - :class:`txtorcon.TCPHiddenServiceEndpoint`
+Services on-disk are "slightly" different because the user may need to know the "hidden service dir" that contains the private keys.
+However, there is a single endpoint which takes enough options to produce any kind of onion service; the service returned after the ``.listen()`` call will, however, be different and implement one of the interfaces in the table above.
+Those are:

- - :class:`txtorcon.TCPAuthenticatedHiddenServiceEndpoint`
+ - :class:`txtorcon.IOnionService`
+ - :class:`txtorcon.IFilesystemOnionService` (also includes all of ``IOnionService``)
+ - :class:`txtorcon.IOnionServiceClients` (for authenticated services)

-In either case, the ``listen`` method will return an instance implementing `IListeningPort`_.
+The ``listen()`` method will return an instance implementing `IListeningPort`_.
 In addition to `IListeningPort`_, these instances will implement one of:

  - :class:`txtorcon.IOnionService` or;
- - :class:`txtorcon.IOnionClients`
+ - :class:`txtorcon.IOnionServiceClients`

 The first one corresponds to a non-authenticated service, while the latter is authenticated.
 The latter manages a collection of instances